Ramongogo/Data-Analysis-Practice/Default_Prediction_Reflection.md

 ## Results
 ---
->**The final selected stacking model composed of ExtraTreesClassifier, RandomForestClassifier, XGBClassifier and LGBMClassifier has a weighted average f1 score of 0.9862, capturing 96.5% of customers whose credit cards have been inactive for two months and are likely to terminate the bank's credit card contract due to prolonged inactivity ,and estimating not only to save 55% of management cost of inactive credit cards but also reduce capital requirement.**
+>**The final selected stacking model composed of LogisticRegression, SVC, XGBClassifier and GaussianNB has a f1 score of 0.623 and a weighted average f1 score of 0.8175, capturing 45.3% of customers who might be potential defaulters,and estimating to save the amount of same percentage of loan default.**
 ---
 ## Motive
 ---